 The experiences of the 31 trusts who have joined the Triangle of Care membership scheme between 2013 and April 2015 have been extensive.
 Carers Trust has been able to identify good practice where it has been implemented which has ensured a more successful implementation of the Triangle of Care.
 These experiences have been collated to develop a toolkit.
 This toolkit aims to support trusts who are at the beginning of their Triangle of Care journey, those who are yet to begin and those who are already well progressed but want to learn from their peers and ensure a legacy of cultural change.

-The toolkit will focus on the different elements that trusts should consider when implementing the Triangle of Care across their services:
+The toolkit focuses on the different elements that trusts should consider when implementing the Triangle of Care across their services and more information on each area can be found in the toolkit:

 - Strategic buy-in and support